jonluca/blog/_posts/2019-02-23-experiments-and-growth-hacking.md

 },
 ```

-The great part is that there's no guesswork involed - the "description" key tells us exactly what each experiment is.
+The great part is that there's no guesswork involved - the "description" key tells us exactly what each experiment is.

 Most of their experiments are focused around referrals and support.
 There didn't seem to be anything particularly indicative of future direction - most of it was different wordings for referrals, different button placement, and various changes to the chat support system.